Raid on Scarborough, Hartlepool and Whitby: Hipper's return

 At 09:30 on 16 December, Hipper's ships recombined and headed for home at maximum speed.
-His destroyers were about 50 mi ahead, still moving slowly in bad weather.
+His destroyers were about 50 nmi ahead, still moving slowly in bad weather.
 On inquiring where the High Seas Fleet was, he discovered that it had returned home and that his destroyers had sighted British ships.
 Jellicoe was requested to move south with the Grand Fleet, which was waiting at Scapa Flow.
 Tyrwhitt was ordered to join Warrender with his destroyer flotilla but bad weather prevented this.
 Instead he joined the chase with his four light cruisers.
 Keyes's submarines were to move into Heligoland Bight to intercept ships returning to Germany.
 Warrender and Beatty kept apart to avoid shallow water over the Dogger Bank and to cut off different routes which Hipper might take to avoid minefields laid off the Yorkshire coast.
 Beatty's light cruisers entered the mined channels to search.

 At 11:25, the light cruiser Southampton sighted German ships ahead.
 The weather had started clear with good visibility, deteriorated again.
 Southampton reported that she was engaging a German cruiser accompanied by destroyers and Birmingham went to assist.
 Goodenough sighted two more cruisers, Strassburg and Graudenz but failed to report them.
 The two remaining British light cruisers moved off to assist but Beatty, not having been informed of the larger force, called one of them back.
 Due to confused signalling, the first cruiser misunderstood the message flashed by searchlight, passed it on to the others and all four disengaged and turned back to Beatty.
 Had Beatty appreciated the number of German ships, it is likely that he would have moved forward with all his ships, instead of recalling the one cruiser to screen his battlecruisers.
 The larger force suggested that bigger German ships would be following.
 The ships had disappeared but were heading toward the opposite end of the minefield, where Warrender was waiting.

 At 12:15, the German cruisers and destroyers exited the southern edge of the minefield and saw battleships ahead.
 Stralsund flashed the recognition signal, which had been sent to her shortly before, when she encountered Southampton, gaining a little time.
 Visibility was now poor through rain and not all the British battleships had seen the enemy.
 Orions captain, Frederick Dreyer, trained his guns on Stralsund and requested permission of his superior, Rear Admiral Sir Robert Arbuthnot, who refused until Warrender granted permission.
 Warrender also saw the ships and ordered Pakenham to give chase with the four armoured cruisers but these were too slow and the Germans disappeared again into the mist.